 Clients afflicted with Alzheimer’s and other dementias need help preparing for the financial ramifications associated with this condition.
 By taking time to help, you’re doing more than dedicating yourself to a noble cause.
-You’re further demonstrating your value to clients, earning their trust, and developing relationships that can overlap generation.
+You’re helping them address their wealth and health, demonstrating your value to clients, earning their trust, and developing relationships that can overlap generations.

 The 10 Warning Signs of Alzheimer’s

 Examples include forgetting recently learned information, important dates or events, or repeatedly asking for the same information.

 Some people may experience changes in their ability to follow a recipe or monitor monthly bills.

 People with Alzheimer’s may have trouble driving to a familiar location, managing a budget at work, or remembering rules to a favorite game.

 4. Confusion with time or place

 Examples include losing track of dates, seasons, and the passage of time.
 People with Alzheimer’s may, at times, forget where they are or how they got there.

 5. Trouble understanding visual images and spatial relationships

 Some people with Alzheimer’s may have trouble reading, judging distance, and determining color or contrast, potentially causing problems with driving.